jthmiller/shell-novice/_episodes/06-script.md

 ~~~
 {: .output}

-Generating files or figures often require a couple lines of commands, and maybe your figure looks great, but you can't remember how it happened.
-You can make a bash script from the series of commands that did something useful --- for example, to save the commands in a file.
+And now, calling our own bash scripts is getting more complex.
+And you might not remember the order of your positional arguments.

-Instead of typing them in again
+Instead of typing them in again (and potentially doing something differently)
-(and potentially getting them wrong)
 we can do this:

 ~~~